-Galante, A. (forthcoming).
+Galante, A. (in press).
 Plurilingualism and TESOL in two Canadian postsecondary institutions: Towards context-specific perspectives.
-In S. Lau & S. Stille (Eds.), Plurilingual pedagogies: Critical and creative endeavours for equitable language (in) education.
-Toronto: Springer.
+In S. M. C. Lau & S. Van Viegen (Eds.), Plurilingual pedagogies: Critical and creative endeavours for equitable language (in) education.
+Springer.

 Galante, A. (2019).
 Plurilingualism in linguistically diverse language classrooms: Respecting and validating student identity.
 In V. Kourtis-Kazoullis, T. Aravossitas, E. Skourtou & P. P. Trifonas (Eds.), Interdisciplinary research approaches to multilingual education (pp. 65–78).
 New York, NY: Routledge.

 Galante, A. (2018).
 Examining foreign language policy and its application in an EFL university program: teacher perspectives on plurilingualism.
 In K. Bailey & J. Crandall (Eds.), Global perspectives on educational language policies (pp. 46-55).
 New York, NY: Routledge.
 Retrieved from